 - I:2-37 a.
 Either Mario or Elaine.
 Caroline cannot because she is unrelated to Anna, and Doug cannot because he provides less than 10% of Anna's support. - b.
 Elaine must agree in writing to the arrangement. - c.
 No. Head-of-household status cannot be based on a dependency exemption obtained as the result of a multiple support agreement. - d.
 No. Old-age allowances are not available for dependents.
 Old-age allowances increase the amount of the standard deduction. pp. I:2-14 through I:2-18. - I:2-38 a.
-Joan, the custodial spouse, receives both the dependency exemption and child credit. - b.
+Joan, the custodial spouse, receives both the dependency exemption and child credit. b.
 No. p.
 I:2-17.

-F Form Filing Status Exemptions Child Credit a. b. c. d. e.
-1040EZ 1040A 1040 1040A 1040A Single Single Head-of-Household Single Head-of-Household 1 1 1 1 2 0 0 0 0
+Fe orm Filing Status Exemptions Child Credit

+a.
+1040EZ Single 1 0

+b.
+1040A Single 1 0

+c.
+1040 Head-of-Household 1 0

+d.
+1040A Single 1 0

+e.
+1040A Head-of-Household 2 1

-- I:2-40 a.
+- pp. I:2-14 through I:2-24. - I:2-40 a.
 No dependency exemption or child credit.
 A cousin must live with the taxpayers in order to qualify as a dependent as a cousin does not automatically meet the relationship test. - b.
 One dependency exemption.
 Because the social security benefits are excluded from gross income, the father meets the gross income test.
-The father is not required to live with Bob to meet the relationship test.
+The father is not required to live with Bob to meet the relationship test. - c.

-- c.
 One dependency exemption, no child credit.
 The daughter is considered a qualifying child and, because she is a full-time student under age 24, the gross income test is not relevant.
-Because she is over 16, she does not qualify for the child credit. - d.
+Because she is over 16, she does not qualify for the child credit.

+- d.
 No dependency exemption or child credit.
 The mother cannot be claimed as a dependent by anyone because she provided over half of her own support. pp. I:2-14 through I:2-20. - I:2-41 a.
 The information provided suggests that Juan will be in a higher tax bracket than Maria.
 As a result, personal exemptions are worth more to Juan than to Maria. - b.
 The child credit is phased out for single taxpayers with AGI above \$75,000.
 Because of his high income, Juan will not be entitled to any child credit.
 Accordingly, it is their combined tax advantage to allow Maria to take the child credit.
 The credit, however, is only available to taxpayers who claim dependency exemptions for children.
 Juan would not willingly agree to forego the dependency exemption without some consideration.
 The tax savings received by Maria from the dependency exemptions and the child credit should be considered when the amount of child support is being determined - c.
 As the custodial parent, Maria is entitled to file as a head-of-household.
 This is true even if she does not claim the dependency exemption or child credit.
 Juan will file as a single taxpayer. pp. I:2-18 and I:2-19.